danidiaz/dep-t-dynamic/README.md

 - For environments with a big number of components, compiling the environment type might be slow.
 - Defining the required `Has` instances for the environment might be a chore, even with the helpers from [`Dep.Env`](https://hackage.haskell.org/package/dep-t-0.6.0.0/docs/Dep-Env.html#g:2).

+### How `Dep.Dynamic` helps

+`DynamicEnv` from `Dep.Dynamic` allows registering any component at runtime.
+Because there aren't static fields to check, compilation is faster.

+`DynamicEnv` also has a [`Has`](https://hackage.haskell.org/package/dep-t-0.6.0.0/docs/Dep-Has.html#t:Has) instance for *any* component!
+However, if the component hasn't been previously registered, [`dep`](https://hackage.haskell.org/package/dep-t-0.6.0.0/docs/Dep-Has.html#v:dep) will throw an exception.

+### Isn't that a wee bit too unsafe?

+Yeah, pretty much.
+It means that you can forget to add some seldomly-used dependency and then have an exception pop up at an inconvenient time when that dependency is first exercised.

+That's where `Dep.Checked` and `Dep.SimpleChecked` may help.

+### How can the `-Checked` modules help?

+They define wrappers around `DynamicEnv` that require you to list each component's dependencies as you add them to the environment.
+Then, before putting the environment to use, they let you check at runtime that the dependencies for all components are present in the environment.

+It's more verbose and explicit, but safer.
+It makes easy to check in a unit test that the environment has been set up correctly.

+As a side benefit, the `-Checked` modules give you the graph of dependencies as a value that you can analyze and [export](https://hackage.haskell.org/package/algebraic-graphs-0.5/docs/Algebra-Graph-Export-Dot.html) as a [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) file.

+`Dep.Checked` can only be used when your dependencies live in the `DepT` monad.
+Use `Dep.SimpleChecked` otherwise.

 ## Relationship with the "registry" package

 This library is heavily inspired in the [registry](https://hackage.haskell.org/package/registry) package, which provides a `Typeable`-based method for performing dependency injection.